eBay Inc. (EBAY) Stock Could Soon Reward Patient Investors

 eBay Inc. (EBAY): Who are the competitors?

-The company’s main competitors (and peers) include Amazon.com Inc. (AMZN) that is trading -51.06% down over the past 12 months and Walmart Inc. (WMT) that is 2.17% higher over the same period.
+The company’s main competitors (and peers) include Amazon.com Inc. (AMZN) that is trading -48.52% down over the past 12 months and Walmart Inc. (WMT) that is -0.75% lower over the same period.